bxparks/AUnit/README.md

     * `#include <AUnit.h>` - terse messages uses less flash memory
     * `#include <AUnitVerbose.h>` - verbose messages uses more flash

+Every feature of AUnit is unit tested using AUnit itself.

 ### Beta Status

-Although this library has been extensively tested by me, and I converted my [AceButton](https://github.com/bxparks/AceButton) library to use it, I consider it currently in "beta stage" until more  users have tested it.
+Although this library has been extensively tested by me, and two of my Arduino libraries (AceButton and AceSegment, see Examples below) now use it, I consider it currently in "beta stage" until more users have tested it.

 ## Installation